Rangers: Hampden Park set to host matches amid Ibrox works delay

-Upgrades to the Copland Stand have been delayed due to an issue with materials arriving from Asia; Rangers first league game at Hampden Park will be on August 10 against Motherwell; Champions League qualifier and possible League Cup games could be moved
+Chairman John Bennett has apologised to fans after upgrades to the Copland Road Stand were delayed; Rangers' first league game at Hampden Park will be on August 10 against Motherwell; Champions League qualifier and possible League Cup games could be moved

 Rangers are closing in on a deal to move their home matches to Hampden Park for the start of the season.

-A delay in materials arriving from Asia has resulted in a delay to works on their Copland Road Stand at Ibrox.
+A delay in materials arriving from Asia resulted in a hold-up on works to their Copland Road Stand at Ibrox, with chairman John Bennett apologising for the situation.

 Rangers kick off their league campaign at Hearts on August 3 - live on Sky Sports - before the first of their Premiership games are moved to Hampden Park, with Motherwell visiting on August 10.